dominicstop/react-native-ios-context-menu/README-next.md

 		* In order to configure what kind of "SF Symbols" icon we want to use for the menu action, we need to pass in a `ImageSystemConfig` object to the  `ImageItemConfig.imageValue` property.

-			* We set what kind of icon to use via the `ImageSystemConfig.systemName`.
+			* We set what kind of icon to use via passing a string value to the `ImageSystemConfig.systemName` property.
 			* The string value passed to the `systemName` property must be a valid SF Symbols name.
 				* To view the list of SF Symbols icons (along with their corresponding icon names), you'll need to download the SF Symbols Mac app from [this page](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/).